vigetlabs/craft-disqusnotify/README.md

-# Disqus Notify
+# Disqus Notify plugin for Craft CMS 3.x

-Craft plugin to notify authors when a comment is added via Disqus.
+Notify authors when a comment is added via Disqus.

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.23 or later.

 ## Installation

-1. Copy the `disqusnotify` folder to `craft/plugins`.
-1. Navigation to the plugins page in the Craft control panel and install **Disqus Notify**.
+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+1. Then tell Composer to load the plugin:

+        composer require viget/craft-disqus-notify

+1. In the Control Panel, go to Settings → Plugins and click the “Install” button for Disqus Notify.

+## Configuring Disqus Notify

-1. Navigation to the plugin settings to customize the email subject and body.
+1. Navigate to the plugin settings to customize the email subject and body.

 1. Signup for a [Disqus](https://disqus.com/) account and configure for your site.

+## Using Disqus Notify

-1. Utilize the Disqus `onNewComment` callback to make an AJAX request to the Disqus Notify plugin.
+You will utilize the Disqus `onNewComment` callback to make an AJAX request to the Disqus Notify plugin.

 You need to pass the following pieces of data to the plugin: